AI for Code · A senior engineering team on standby

 Feature Development With PR-On-Every-PR Review Gating

-Once trust is established, Claude Code owns real feature work.
-Every new PR — human or Claude-written — runs through Claude review as a gate before human reviewers engage.
+Once trust is established, the coding agent owns real feature work.
+Every new PR — human or agent-written — runs through agent review as a gate before human reviewers engage.

 • Feature tickets